 Kurukshetra Box Office Collections (Day 26): Week 4 Collections Affected Due To Saaho Release

 Kannada film Kurukshetra's collections seem to have been affected by the release of other language films in Karnataka.
-The makers of the mythological film have to say that it is experiencing a major blow from Prabhas' Saaho, which hit the theatres on August 30.
+The makers of the mythological film have to say that it is experiencing a major blow from Prabhas's Saaho, which hit the theatres on August 30.
 The 3D film was acting as a major crowd puller until its screens were taken away by this other big budget film.
 Here's Kurukshetra's complete day 26 box office collections report, which in detail talks about its performance in the fourth week.

 Day 26 Collections